parthshah231/image_similarity_search/README.md

 python evaluate.py --version-number=30 --num-show-similar=8
 ```
 Here, version number specifies a lightning model
-(you can use whichever model works best for you!). \
+(you can use any model that works best for you!). \
-It will grab a config object present in the version folder and then load the trained model.
+It will grab a config file present in the version folder and then load the trained model.
 After loading the model, it will select a random image from the test dataset and grab 'n' similar images from the test_dataset based on the similarity score.
 It will plot those images along with input image and similarity scores associated to the image.

 ## Further Implementations:
 The best model still has some difficultly, as you can see from the 3rd example.
-1. For now, we have limited the model learning to only 15 epochs but it can be clearly observed from learning and validation curves that the model still shows a lot of potential.
-2. Implementing augmentations to generalize the model such as transforms.RandomRotation() or implement TrivialAugmentWide which contains an array of augmentations.
+1. Implementing more augmentations to generalize the model such as TrivialAugmentWide which contains an array of augmentations.
-3. Add a classfication making it a multi-modal task and boosting classifiers which perform poorly (model has difficulty learning/classifying)
+2. Add a classfication task making it a multi-modal job and boost the classifiers which perform poorly (model has difficulty learning/classifying)
-For e.g. Apples vs Oranges | Cakes vs Muffins